My Graduation from Nice Guy Misogyny

 Were there women who took advantage of it — who knew that all they had to do to completely shut me down, to come out on top in any disagreement, was accuse me of misogyny?
 Yes.
 And it didn’t matter.
 I still had to stop and consider that they were pointing to something I was blind to, every time.

-Then one day, the change.
-One day, while talking with a female friend, she said something about men that I found offensive.
+Then one day something shifted.
+While talking with a female friend, she said something about men that I found offensive.
 I politely called her out; she said, “Ken, you’re being a chauvinist right now.”

 I stopped.
 I thought hard, felt into it as deeply as I could, and considered what she’d said.